What is a kidney stone?

 - Kidney stones cause pain with urination as the stone passes through the urinary tract.

 - Some kidney stones can't be passed out of your body because they are too large and become stuck in the urinary tract.
 This causes great pain.
+It may also block the flow of urine.
+This needs medical care right away.

 - You may be able to prevent kidney stones by staying away from certain foods and drinking plenty of water.